-Some 35,000 people have signed a petition urging Harvard to cancel the former Mexican president’s academic appointment.
+Some 35,000 people have signed an online petition urging Harvard University to cancel a fellowship the university awarded former Mexican President Felipe Calderon in November 2012, BostInno reported.

 Calderon, a Harvard alum, started his stint as the first Angelopoulos Global Public Leaders Fellow at Harvard’s Kennedy School this month.
 While in the one-year academic position, he will give lectures and help write case studies about government and public policy, ABC News reported.